vtex-apps/io-documentation/docs/en/Recipes/store-management/migrating-storefront-from-legacy-to-io.md

 2. [Develop and test](#step-2---developing-and-testing-your-storefront)
 3. [Go live](#step-3---going-live)

+> ⚠️
+>
+> Some of the steps below are time sensitive.
+Plan the complete migration process in advance taking that into consideration.

 ### Step 1 - Setup workspaces

 [Workspaces](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-workspace) are environments isolated from one another.
 They can be understood as different versions of the same VTEX account.